-These discounted workshops are brought to you by the SFPUC.
-Workshop fees are used to maintain the garden and support educational programs led by the Garden for the Environment.
-For questions, please contact Garden for the Environment at (415) 558-8246.
+These low-cost workshops are brought to you by the SFPUC.
+100% of workshop fees are reimbursed upon attendance through gift cards to local garden stores.
+For questions, please contact Garden for the Environment at firstname.lastname@example.org or at www.gardenfortheenvironment.org.

 Laundry-to-Landscape Graywater Workshops